UniFiDAO/unifidao.github.io/proposals/UNIFIP-100.markdown

 ### What is UP?
 An UP is a UniFi DAO Proposal.
 It is a proposal document providing information to the Cosmos universe and UniFi membership describing a new funding proposal and go-to-market action plan for new features in the Cosmos DeFi ecosystem.
-The UNIFIP author is responsible for building consensus within the community and documenting dissenting opinions.
+The UP author is responsible for building consensus within the community and documenting dissenting opinions.